 Cross-border recognition of UK insolvency proceedings

 The Withdrawal Agreement states that the recast European Insolvency Regulation ((EU) 1215/2012) will apply to insolvency proceedings opened before the end of the transition period.
-If implemented, this will provide some short term comfort for insolvency practitioners.
-However since the recast EIR is based on reciprocity, the Government has announced that it will cease to apply on "exit day".
+This provides some short term comfort for insolvency practitioners.
+However since the recast EIR is based on reciprocity, it will cease to apply after the end of the current transition period.
 There is therefore no guarantee that, thereafter, UK insolvency proceedings will be respected elsewhere in Europe.
 The UK may be forced to rely on the vagaries of private international law in each rEU member state, which would increase the risk of competing insolvency proceedings between the UK and the rEU, due to the removal of the rule requiring automatic recognition of insolvency proceedings.
 There could also be increased uncertainty for English insolvency practitioners seeking the assistance of courts in rEU.

 Mutual recognition of UK judgments

-If the Withdrawal Agreement is ratified, the current EU-wide rules for determining which court has jurisdiction to deal with a dispute (contained in the Recast Brussels Regulation) will continue to apply on a reciprocal basis in both the UK and the rEU with respect to any proceedings instituted before the end of the transition period.
+The current EU-wide rules for determining which court has jurisdiction to deal with a dispute (contained in the Recast Brussels Regulation) will continue to apply on a reciprocal basis in both the UK and the rEU with respect to any proceedings instituted before the end of the transition period.
 The same goes for rules aimed at ensuring that judgments handed down by the courts of member states are recognised and enforced throughout the EU.
-Thereafter (or in the event of a hard Brexit), there is a risk of the loss of automatic EU recognition of UK judgments as the Hague Convention (which the UK plans to accede to) will not apply in all cases (see Disputes tab).
+Thereafter, there is a risk of the loss of automatic EU recognition of UK judgments as the Hague Convention (which the UK plans to accede to) will not apply in all cases (see Disputes tab).
 Some types of English court judgment will become less readily enforceable in the rEU than is currently the case.
 It will also become more difficult to serve English legal proceedings on rEU based counterparties.
 This could make the English law scheme of arrangement procedure a less attractive restructuring option for overseas companies in rEU.

 Financial Collateral Arrangements